NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/C/Crooner's Cravat.md

 * * *

 **Effect** You pour emotion into your vocal performance, projecting an empathetic bond that fascinates listeners.
 You cast enthrall (DC 30 Will check save).
-When you first activate Influential Croon, you can also cast [[Spells/Subconscious Suggestion|Subconscious Suggestion]] on one creature within 30 feet (DC 30 Will check save).
+When you first activate Influential Croon, you can also cast [[Subconscious Suggestion|Subconscious Suggestion]] on one creature within 30 feet (DC 30 Will check save).

 *Source: Pathfinder #204: Stage Fright*
 *ORC*